jakemeinershagen/lander/README.md

 - juice

 ## MVP:
-- fix bug where audio and engine vfx keep going if you land while burning
 - fix audio, better engine noise and setup logic so that you aren't restarting it every frame that the burn input is pressed.
 - UI